Trump calls reports of Russian interference Democratic 'disinformation'

 Although Trump spoke to an energized and friendly crowd at the Las Vegas Convention Center on Friday, he faces tough odds here in his re-election.
 Trump lost Nevada to Hillary Clinton in 2016 by roughly 2.4 percentage points.
 In 2018, Trump endorsed and campaigned for Republican Sen. Dean Heller, who lost his re-election to Democrat Jacky Rosen by 5 percentage points.

-A January Morning Consult poll showed Trump’s approval rating in Nevada at 41 percent, compared to 56 percent disapproval — a 25 percent decrease in his net approval here since he took office.
+A Morning Consult poll in January showed Trump’s approval rating in Nevada at 41 percent, compared to 56 percent disapproval — a 25 percent decrease in his net approval here since he took office.

-Trump’s mid-day Las Vegas rally comes at the end of a four-day visit through Western states, including stops in Arizona and Colorado.
-The extended visit is unusual for Trump, who has not overnighted in any other early primary states this year and typically prefers to fly back to Washington after campaign rallies.
+Trump’s midday Las Vegas rally comes at the end of a four-day visit through Western states, including stops in Arizona and Colorado.
+The extended visit is unusual for Trump, who has not had overnight visits in any other early primary states this year and typically prefers to fly back to Washington after campaign rallies.
 The president stayed at his Trump International Hotel on the Las Vegas Strip, returning there each night after campaigning in nearby states.